PoojaB26/UnitTesting-with-Mocha/README.md

 ```

 *Note that our implementation code doesn't exist at this point, but this need not bother us, and we can write our tests as if the implementation already exists.*

+For every ```it``` that needs to wait for a response value, we will inject a done callback function and call it only when our expectations were executed.
+This way, Mocha will know it needs to wait for some of the expectations.